 The law on adoption

 With effect from 30th December 2005 the law on adoption was comprehensively reformed by the Adoption and Children Act 2002 and the Family Procedure (Adoption) Rules 2005.
-The new law brings adoption into line with the main themes of the Children Act 1989 and to try to ensure that the question of best interests and parental consent of the birth parents are addressed at an earlier stage.
+The updated law brought adoption into line with the main themes of the Children Act 1989 and tried to ensure that the question of best interests and parental consent of the birth parents are addressed at an earlier stage.

-The new law makes the child’s welfare is paramount and introduced a new adoption welfare checklist which includes the long term implications of adoption.
+The updated law made the child’s welfare paramount and introduced a new adoption welfare checklist which includes the long-term implications of adoption.
 The court can dispense with the consent of a parent to the placement and adoption of their child provided that the welfare of the child requires it.

-A local authority or an adoption agency can only place a child for adoption if the birth parents have formally consented or the local authority has applied for a placement order.
+A local authority or an adoption agency can only place a child for adoption if the birth parents have formally consented or the local authority has been granted a placement order.

-An adoption order has the effect of permanently severing the legal ties between the child and the birth parents.
+An adoption order has the effect of permanently severing the legal ties between the child and the birth parents (except in the case of partner adoptions).
 Any orders which existed before the making of an adoption order will be extinguished and the birth parents will become former parents.
 The birth parent is an automatic party to adoption proceedings unless he or she has given notice that they do not wish to be informed of the proceedings.
 They will not receive notification of the application but will be given notice of the final hearing.

 Adoption proceedings may continue beyond the young person’s 18th birthday since an adoption order can be made at any time up to the 19th birthday.

-The new rules provide for the appointment of reporting officers, Children’s Guardians and Children and Family Reporters.
+The Family Procedure (Adoption) Rules provide for the appointment of reporting officers, Children’s Guardians and Children and Family Reporters.

-The court has the power to appoint a Children and Family Reporter to prepare a welfare report for the court on matters affecting the welfare of the child, without making the child a party, and this is a relatively new role.
+The court has the power to appoint a Children and Family Reporter to prepare a welfare report for the court on matters affecting the welfare of the child without making the child a party.

 Special Guardianship Orders